 As we look to create our five-year plan, we’re keen to identify a set of priorities that helps us deliver those aims.

-We want to create our five-year plan together; continuing to work with you, with our staff, partners, those who use our services, their families and carers and our local communities.
+We want to create our five-year plan together; continuing to work with you, with our staff, partner organisations, those who use our services, their families and carers and our local communities.

 Our hope is to tackle all of the things you have told us in time, but we also need to be realistic and focus on the immediate priorities.
 So, we want to find out what matters most to you?
 And what would make you think we are getting it right for you?